brettneese/rasbpi-remote/README.md

 # rasbpi-remote

-Scripts for monitoring the status of an AirPlay receiver.
+Scripts for controlling a home theate system using contextual (network) actions.

-Used primarily on a Raspberry Pi to control an IR transmitter that automatically powers an home theatre receiver on and off, may add more stuff later.
+Used primarily on a Raspberry Pi to control an IR transmitter that automatically powers an home theatre receiver on and off based on AirPlay traffic, may add more stuff later.
 Video demo: https://www.youtube.com/watch?v=Xe2hQXnwOaE

 # Requirements